Sumico/ttp/docs/source/TTP_TAGS/Lookups.rst

 * python - uses python *exec* method to load data structured in native Python formats
 * yaml - relies on PyYAML to load YAML structured data
 * json - used to load json formatted variables data
-* ini - *configparser* Python standart module used to read variables from ini structured file
+* ini - *configparser* Python standard module used to read variables from ini structured file
-* csv - csv formatted data loaded with Python *csv* standart library module
+* csv - csv formatted data loaded with Python *csv* standard library module

 If load is csv, first column by default will be used to create lookup dictionary, it is possible to supply `key`_ with column name that should be used as a keys for row data.
-If any other type of load provided e.g. python or yaml, that data must have a dictionary stucture, there keys will be compared agains match result and on success data assiciated with given key will be included in results.
+If any other type of load provided e.g. python or yaml, that data must have a dictionary structure, there keys will be compared against match result and on success data associated with given key will be included in results.

 include
 ------------------------------------------------------------------------------